-Responsible Health Authority- The Responsible Health Authority, Health Services Administrator or their designee responsible for providing all health care services or coordinating the delivery of all health care services.
+Health authority- The Responsible Physician, health services administrator or health agency responsible for providing all health care services or coordinating the delivery of all health care services.

 Health care - The sum of all actions, preventive and therapeutic, taken for the physical and mental well-being of the incarcerated person population.
-The term health care includes medical, both physical and psychological, dental, nutrition and other ancillary services, as well as maintaining safe and sanitary environmental conditions.
+The term health care includes medical, both physical and psychological, dental, nutrition, and other ancillary services, as well as maintaining safe and sanitary environmental conditions.